-- Privacy – Protect employees, the company and your customers by establishing a policy that encourages transparency and trust with your customers.
+- Privacy Policies– Protect employees, the company, and your customers by establishing a policy that encourages transparency and trust with your customers.

-- Credit – Determine the terms of opening an account and building good credit with your company.
+- Payment Policies – Determine the terms for customers and vendors to do business with your company.
 Set an acceptable amount of time for payment, and establish consequences when payment is overdue or not received.

 When developing policies, be sure to consult local, state and federal regulations, as well as industry best practices to ensure the policies you create are compliant.
 Also be sure to give yourself enough leeway and not write definitive, binding statements; otherwise, you can be held liable if your manager does not follow the exact, outlined steps.
 It’s also important that you properly train employees on policies and ensure employees understand and acknowledge them.
 That way, there’s less chance of confusion and misunderstanding.

 After investing time and resources creating these policies, make sure employees read, understand and apply them to their daily job responsibilities!
 How?
 Read the Guide on How to Ensure Employee Accountability & Compliance through Effective Policy Management.